bourumir-wyngs/rs-opw-kinematics/README.md

   // Let's play a bit with this robot now:

   let pose = Isometry3::from_parts(
-    Translation3::new(0.0, 0.0, 1.5), // position 1.5 meter high above center of the world
+    Translation3::new(0.0, 0.0, 1.5), // position 1.5 meter high above a center of the world
     UnitQuaternion::identity()); // with robot tool pointing right upwards

   // Collision aware inverse kinematics (colliding solutions discarded)